AlexandrePatrocinio/api/README.md

   "dbApi_PG": "Server=db;Database=api;User Id=postgres;Password=<Password>;Port=5432;Minimum Pool Size=50;Maximum Pool Size=850;Include Error Detail=True",
 }

-The AutoCRUD library used in this API also allows the use of SQL Server database.
+The AutoCRUD library, used in this API, also allows integration with the SQL Server database.
 However, this database, although more robust, consumes more resources and in this usage scenario would be prohibitive.

 ### Why adjust the pool?